 Romania

-This country offers plenty of countryside and the university city of Timisoara has many parks to see.
+This country offers plenty of countryside, and the university city of Timisoara has many parks to see.
 Start in Bucharest, then take the train to Sinaia, Brasov, and Sibiu to see the best of the country.

 Serbia

 Then, head to Novi Sad for the Petrovaradin Fortress before moving on to the mountainous Zlatibor region in the west.
+Serbia is well-connected by train from Romania and can be easily traveled by bus.

 Slovenia